 Walk, jog, or play with your dog in the park.
 Walk along the beach and notice the different shells and crabs.
 Go camping, hiking, kayaking, paddling, biking, or do some other outdoor activity.
 Maybe just sit.

 Key: Balance the amount of time you spend indoors with time spent in nature to foster peace and happiness.

 ‘Nose’ means to detect, search, suss out, sniff, or pry.
 Stop, look, and notice patterns and possibilities.
 Explore.
 Enquire.
-Appreciate your nature within and the nature around.
-This is all about self improvement through opening yourself to possibilities for a naturally passionate life.
+Appreciate your nature within and the nature around you.
+This is all about self-improvement through opening yourself to possibilities for a naturally passionate life.